kamzero/kamzero/README.md

 - 📫 How to reach me: <a href="https://kamzero.github.io/about/" target="blank">kamzero.github.io</a>
 - 🌱 My main interests are **Computer Vision, Robotics, Neuromorphic Computing, Deep Learning.**
 - 🤔 I’m looking for help with **Real-time Computing and Robotics.**
-- ⚡ Fun fact: I'm a big fan of Marco Reus.
+- ⚡ Fun fact: I'm a big fan of BVB❤09.

 <h3 align="left">Languages and Tools</h3>